 We were picked up from our hotel for a three-hour favela tour on a hot February afternoon, and whisked straight to Rocinha, the largest favela in Brazil.
 More than 70,000 people live in Rocinha, with unofficial estimates pegging the population at up to 180,000.

-We walked a bit further towards a main road that led out of Rocinha to a massive sports center, an adjacent samba school and even saw a former F1 race track.
-My impression was that this favela was fairly established and probably had some middle class residents – there was clearly sanitation, running water and electricity that helped to support this community.
+We walked a bit further towards the main road that led out of Rocinha to a massive sports center, an adjacent samba school and even saw a former F1 race track.
+My impression was that this favela was fairly established and probably had some middle-class residents – there was clearly sanitation, running water, and electricity that helped to support this community.

 Yet these favelas highlight the social contrasts of the country.
-Certainly, there are favelas that would undoubtedly be off limits to a tourist – they’d be more dangerous, less well-trodden, and you wouldn’t dare go there without a local.
-But there’s also a lot of bright sparks within a favela – from the brilliant colors of the buildings, the smiles on the faces of the people, to the basic comforts in this city within a city.
+Certainly, there are favelas that would undoubtedly be off-limits to a tourist – they’d be more dangerous, less well-trodden, and you wouldn’t dare go there without a local.
+But there are also a lot of bright sparks within a favela – from the brilliant colors of the buildings, the smiles on the faces of the people, to the basic comforts in this city within a city.

 All in all this was an insightful look into the social structure that exists in Brazil and definitely an experience I can recommend if you are visiting Rio de Janeiro.
 Be sure to book one of Marcelo’s tours through his website here.